-For students, transition times are important as they are a stimulus for personal growth and development, but they do need to be handled with care or they can take a considerable amount of time and effort to overcome.
-We also need to be considerate of the very normal emotions of excitement and anxiety (or both!) which may be experienced.
-Each point of transition acts as a signal for students to adapt and engage with the events, people and surroundings they are immersed in.
-For parents attempting to examine whether a transition has been successful, it is important to maintain a long-term view.
-It is not just one event that makes the transition, so if there are a few initial road bumps I would encourage you to allow some time, while also utilising the support channels at the School to seek expertise and assistance where required.
+For children, transition times are important as they are a stimulus for personal growth and development, but they do need to be handled with care or they can take a considerable amount of time and effort to overcome.
+We also need to be mindful of the very normal emotions of excitement and anxiety (or both!) which may be experienced.
+Each point of transition acts as a signal for children to adapt and engage with the events, people and surroundings they are immersed in.
+For adolescents, transitioning to high school is a key milestone and comes with significant change to their daily lives.

 As a School we believe that a focus on allowing our students to develop relationships and partnerships is critical in the success of our transitions, and a significant amount of work is undertaken to achieve positive outcomes.
 We undertake an extensive range of activities to assist our transitioning students.

 Knowing the challenges you are up against presents the opportunity to plan and reflect which has enabled us to implement the aforementioned transition plan.
-You can place your trust in the process and stand back to observe your child begin to thrive at Guildford and Go Forward with purpose and passion.
+You can place your trust in the process and stand back to observe your child beginning to thrive at Guildford and Go Forward with purpose and passion.

 If you’d like to learn more about how we support children during the critical stages of early adolescence, download our Catalyst Handbook.
 Catalyst, the middle years program at Guildford Grammar School, aligns with the early adolescent learning phase of development.
 Our program has been specifically designed to cater to the unique academic, social and developmental needs of students of this age.